Hibiscus Farm guide starts with basics, and then we go to Kfar Warburg and join a tour at the farm. Let’s begin!

 Yacov likes to start the tour with hibiscus ice cream.
 That allows a smooth start since everybody is sitting and eating.

 After getting some background info, we headed to a small pond.
-An ancient Chinese tradition says that if fish eat your hibiscus flower, then your wish will come true.
+An ancient Chinese tradition says that if fish eat your hibiscus flower, your wish will come true.

 And indeed, the fish were hungry that day.